tarcadius/LDAR_Sim/LDAR-Sim_inputs.md

 Please note the following before reading, using, or modifying this document:

 - The purpose of this document is to catalogue the input parameters, files, data, and arguments required to run the LDAR-Sim model.
 - The document you are now reading will _always_ be associated with a specific version or branch of LDAR-Sim.
-Multiple versions of this document therefore exist, as multiple versions and subversions of LDAR-Sim exist.
+Multiple versions of this document therefore exist, as multiple versions and sub-versions of LDAR-Sim exist.
 - **If you are submitting a pull request to the public LDAR-Sim repo**, please update this documentation alongside modification to code.
 Your pull request will not be approved without updating this document with relevant changes to inputs and their implications.
 - Within each category, please maintain alphabetic ordering on contents.
 - For more information on LDAR-Sim, including code, instructions, and additional resources, please visit the Github page by [clicking this link](https://github.com/tarcadius/LDAR_Sim).